Western Animation: The Scarlet Pumpernickel

 - The Cameo: Lots of 'em.
 Henery Hawk is the LHC's messenger boy, Mama Bear is Melissa's lady in waiting, and Elmer Fudd is a lowly innkeeper.

 - The Cavalry Arrives Late: "The cavalry rode to the rescue! ...but they were a little too late."

 - Duel to the Death: "Ha-ha!
 Ya ain't got a chance!
 I'm the hero of this picture, and you know what happens to the villain!"

-- First Installment Weirdness: To Chuck Jones' pop-culture hero series for Daffy Duck.
-There are bookends with Daffy telling the main story, Porky is the villain rather than a Hyper Competent Sidekick and Daffy is semi competent in his hero getup, stopped only due to writing difficulties during the finale.
+- Early Installment Weirdness: To Chuck Jones' pop-culture hero series for Daffy Duck.
+There are bookends with Daffy telling the main story, Porky is the villain rather than a Hyper Competent Sidekick and Daffy is semi-competent in his hero getup, stopped only due to writing difficulties during the finale.

 - Furry Confusion: The horses are never portrayed as anthropomorphic in any way, unfortunately.

 - Gainax Ending: Losing his train of thought, Daffy gives his movie a convoluted ending, complete with a bursting dam, cavalry charge, erupting volcano, skyrocketing inflation of food prices, and the hero (and Daffy) shooting himself in the head.

 - The edited version that aired on Cartoon Network during the "50 Greatest Cartoons of All Time" marathon (and a recent airing in 2012) is more along the lines of No Ending, thanks to the gun-to-the-head suicide part getting cut.